-Now the Major may be tied down by instructions, but therex certainly is a great wrong somewhere and one that ought to be corrected.
+Now the Major may be tied down by instructions, but themez certainly is a great wrong somewhere and one that ought to be corrected.

-The master of the "Active" thought he make could not leave his legitimate business to pursue the Indiaus as he cannot discharge again from her without injuring or perhaps destroying the instruments and he did not arrive at Port Townsend till Thursday after the murder which took place on Tuesday night so the indians would have a long start.
+The master of the "Active" thought he make could not leave his legitimate business to pursue the I-diaus as he cannot discharge again from her without injuring or perhaps destroying the instruments and he did not arrive at Port Townsend till Thursday after the murder which took place on Tuesday night so the Indians would have a long start.

-But there is no such excuse for Maj.Haller .
-He falls back on the cut throat instructions .
-It is supposed this murder was one of those threatened by the northern Indians in revenge of those killed at Port Gamble by Uncle Tom's Massachusetts.
-Thus one of Mile Sam's (?) war steamers makes leaves? an assault then learns (under instructions) f course) and the proper people unprotected must pay the penalty. with death.
+But there is no such excuse for Maj.
+Haller .
+He falls back on the cut throat instructions.
+It is supposed this murder was one of those threatened by the northern Indians in revenge of those killed at Fort Gamble by Uncle Tom's Massachusetts.
+Thus one of Mile Sam's (?) war steamers makes leaves? an assault then learns (under instructions) f course) and the praper people unprotected must pay the penalty. with death.

-but there is no use I suppose in urging our complaints at Washington longer.
-We must be content in tellingthem to one another and in a (sic) each other.
+But there is no use I suppose in urging our complaints at Washington any longer.
+We must be content in tellingthem to one another and in pittying (sic) each other.

-ot, it is true, made the best use in every instance of the that came to us by the authority of Uncle Sam--and we have stance the law abiding people that we ought to be for ourts of justice, kidnaped his judges and clerks without rhyme or reason.
+We have not, it is true, made the best use in every instance of the means of defense that came to us by the authority of Uncle Sam-end we have not been in every instance the law abiding people that we ought to be for we have demolished his courts of justice, kidnaped his judges and clerks without rhyme or reason.
 These things have weaned our old uncle's affections from us and will therefore leave us to pay the penalty of our own folly.

-If we are more ever in the position pehhaps Uncle am will relent and give us what we most need, a war steamer on the sound.
+If we are more ever in the position penhaps Uncle Sam will relent and give us what we most need, a war steamer on the sound.